nazarsosyak/adav-group/example.md

 In the remainder of this project, we focus on these segments as **financial outbreak windows**, within which we study contagion dynamics, transmission pathways, and network-level amplification effects.

-All identified crisis periods exhibit cumulative losses exceeding 19%, confirming their systemic nature.
+All identified crisis periods exhibit cumulative losses exceeding 19%, confirming their systemic severity and justifying their use as outbreak windows in the subsequent contagion analysis.

 ---